github/gh-ost/doc/questions.md

 Adding a `UNIQUE KEY` is possible, in the condition that no violation will occur.
 That is, you must make sure there aren't any violating rows on your table before, and during the migration.

-At this time there is no equivalent to `ALETER IGNORE`, where duplicates are implicitly and silently thrown away.
+At this time there is no equivalent to `ALTER IGNORE`, where duplicates are implicitly and silently thrown away.
 This behavior may be supported in the future.

 # Why